• Navigation überspringen

 The SCRIPTO Summer School Bamberg (SSSB) offers within its course Horae Bambergenses an introduction to the Latin language down to the time of Humanism, conveys a thorough grounding in postclassical Latinity and its cultural-historical context, and points out the most important research tools for the study of Medieval and Early modern subjects via seminars and tutorials.
 Our goal is to achieve an in-depth introduction to Medieval Latin down to the 15th century in its specific cultural contexts.

-The next course is expected again from 11th to 15th of March 2026, sessions will take place in Bamberg.
+The next course is from 2nd to 5th March 2026 and sessions will take place in Bamberg.
 The application deadline is expected to be January 2024.
 The language of instruction is German.
 Further information (including the application form) may be obtained here.

 SSSN – Medieval Book Illumination.
 History, Iconography, Technical & Stilistic Aspects.
 An Introduction